vladislav-atakhanov/vitaly/README.md

 Non-colored underglow is not supported for now because there is no devices with such features around me for now.

-Layouts with no rotation are supproted and displays well.
-Layouts with rotated buttons might have problems in rendering of layers.

 Tool support --help for tool as a whole and for all subcommands.

 ## Installation